-The word "mordida" (mor-DEE-dah) literally means bite, but in Mexican slang, it is used to mean a bribe, usually one paid to a public official.
+The Spanish word mordida (mor-DEE-dah) directly translates to "bite," but in Mexico, it is a slang term meaning a bribe—usually one paid to a public official.
 The more formal word for a bribe is soborno.
-An example could be, "I got caught speeding in Mexico and I gave the cop a mordida so he wouldn't give me a ticket."
+An example could be, "I got caught speeding in Mexico, and I gave the cop a mordida so he wouldn't give me a ticket."
 Giving a mordida is different than tipping, which is used to show appreciation for good service in Mexico.

 Corruption and Mordidas in Mexico

-If you pay a ticket within five days of receiving it there is usually a discount, so it is advisable to pay as soon as possible.
+Note: If you pay a ticket within five days of receiving it, there is usually a discount, so it is advisable to pay as soon as possible.

 How to Pay a Mordida

 If you are in a situation in which you feel you must pay a mordida, but you don't know how to broach the topic, the subtle way to mention it is to ask: How can we resolve this?
 "Como podemos resolver esto?"
 This will probably result in a price being mentioned.
 It is quite common to haggle about the amount of a mordida, so don't feel like you have to pay the initial amount requested.
 If you are a tourist—and it's obvious that you're not from Mexico—you will probably be expected to pay more, so do bargain to bring the amount down.